Is There a Dimmer Outlook Ahead for BitNile Holdings Inc. (NILE)?

-BitNile Holdings Inc. (AMEX:NILE) went down by -9.20% from its latest closing price compared to the recent 1-year high of $3.70.
-The company’s stock price has collected -20.46% of loss in the last five trading sessions.
+BitNile Holdings Inc. (AMEX:NILE) went up by 16.88% from its latest closing price compared to the recent 1-year high of $3.70.
+The company’s stock price has collected -7.65% of loss in the last five trading sessions.

 Is It Worth Investing in BitNile Holdings Inc. (AMEX :NILE) Right Now?